UPDATE: Uganda’s Legal System and Legal Sector

 The Supreme Court is the highest Court in Uganda, and is the final court of Appeal.
 The Supreme Court only decides cases on appeal from lower courts save for presidential election petitions, where the Supreme Court has original jurisdiction, which means that any aggrieved candidate in a presidential election has to petition the Supreme Court directly.
 The decisions of the Supreme Court form precedents, which all lower courts are required to follow.

-The Supreme Court bench is constituted by the Chief Justice and not less than six Justices.
+The Supreme Court bench is duly constituted if it consists of an uneven number being not less than 5 members of the court.
 However, when sitting as a constitutional court, the Supreme Court shall consist of a full bench of seven justices has to be present.
 The president can for that purpose appoint an acting Justice in the event that any of the justices are unable to attend.
 The decisions of the Supreme Court form precedents that all lower courts are required to follow.

 The Court Appeal was established by the 1995 Constitution.
 It is an intermediary between the Supreme Court and the High Court and has appellate jurisdiction over the High Court.
 It is not a Court of first instance and has no original jurisdiction, except when it sits as a Constitutional Court to hear constitutional cases.